Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Bradycardia is normal for some people, especially if you're extremely fit.

-However, it can also be caused by:
+Bradycardia can also be caused by:

-- electrolyte imbalance in your blood
+- an electrolyte (salt) imbalance in your blood

 - sleep apnoea